Eat to Live: The Benefits of a Plant-Based Diet

 The Hollywood Diet Embraces Plant-Based Protein

 Hollywood Diet weight-loss products use a combination of proteins to create balanced nutrition.
 These blends include soy and wheat protein, while certain products, like the Hollywood Diet Crax® snacks, incorporate pea protein as well.
-Additionally, our Miracle Diet® detox products use natural fruits (as well as their extracts) to create tasty blends that help individuals live healthier and lose weight.
+Additionally, our Miracle Diet® detox products use fruits (as well as their extracts) to create tasty blends that help individuals live healthier and lose weight.
 Learn more about the Hollywood Diet® products and start eating better today.

 “It is my view that the vegetarian manner of living, by its purely physical effect on the human temperament, would most beneficially influence the lot of mankind.” ― Albert Einstein